munch-group/slurm-jupyter/README.md

 ## Prerequisites
 Install [Anaconda python](https://www.anaconda.com/distribution/#download-section) your local machine.
 Say yes when asked if want to install Visual Studio Code.

-> When prompted tick the box to add Anaconda python to your PATH.
-Also
->
-> You also need to download and the newest version of Powershell.
+> *If you are on a Windows machine* you also need to tick the box to add Anaconda python to your PATH when prompted.
+If you are on a Windows machine, you also need to download and the newest version of Powershell.
 You find see how to do that [on this page](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7#msi) under "Installing the MSI package".

-> Now open the newly installed Powershell and run:
+Now open the newly installed Powershell and run: `conda init powershell`.
+Close Powershell and open it again.

->    conda init powershell

-> Close Powershell and open it again.
 Now you have access to conda to create environments if you like.

 ## One-time setup on the cluster